Value Alignment of Social Media Ranking Algorithms: Value Aligning Social Media Feeds with Schwartz's Basic Values

 \section{Value Aligning Social Media Feeds with Schwartz's Basic Values}

 To enable our social media feeds to become responsive to values and their tradeoffs, we require a complete value system: a set of values that anchor the basic tensions at stake.
-Of course, there are many possible values: a recent paper articulated over two hundred thousand values, rights, and duties~\cite{sorensen2024value}.
+Of course, there are many possible values (i.e., \citet{sorensen2024value} articulated over two hundred thousand values, rights, and duties).
 Instead of seeking an articulation of every single value, we instead advocate for structural coverage in the sense that the set of values encompasses the main axes of differentiation in the design space, and that most specific values can be thought of as specializations of those in our set.

 In our work, we use Schwartz's theory of basic values, which provides a set of universally recognized concepts, for operationalizing these constructs in social media content.
 Schwartz's system has been applied not only for looking at individuals' values but also for analyzing values in text, including news articles and arguments~\cite{bardi2008new,kiesel2022identifying,borenstein2024investigating}.

+According to Schwartz, values transcend specific situations and serve as standards or criteria for what is considered good or bad.
+Trade-offs among these broad motivational principles guide attitudes and behaviors across a wide range of contexts.
+For example, values such as obedience or honesty may be relevant whether one is interacting with friends, colleagues, or strangers~\cite{schwartz2012overview, schwartz1992universals, schwartz2013value}.
+Schwartz further shows that individuals' general value priorities, elicited in a domain-independent way, predict patterns of behavior across diverse contexts, from interpersonal cooperation to voting behavior to intergroup contact~\cite{schwartz2013value}.
+This trans-situational quality distinguishes values from norms or attitudes, which tend to be context-specific~\cite{schwartz2012overview}.
+Because Schwartz's values operate at this general level and have been extensively validated across diverse contexts, they can be elicited in a domain-general form and then operationalized in specific contexts such as social media consumption.

 While Schwartz's theory is not the only lens through which values can be investigated, it does provide a comprehensive value system that has been extensively validated across different populations~\cite{schwartz1990toward,schwartz2014values,schwartz2017value}.
 Of course, other complete value sets may also satisfy these criteria (e.g., Moral Foundations Theory~\cite{graham2013moral}).
 Our method aims to generalize to any value system that satisfies these criteria.

 Given the value system, our goal is to operationalize that complete set of values into algorithms, elicit how users prioritize the values, and incorporate these priorities into a feed ranking model.
 To scale the coding process, we use large language models to classify value labels.
 Finally, given user input on value priorities, we are able to re-order feeds to better reflect these preferences.